 About the Summit

-The Summit serves as a space for participants to deliberate and examines the work, lessons, and impact of civic tech on a global scale; an opportunity to meet online, connect and share knowledge with each other.
+The Summit serves as the premier gathering for civic tech enthusiasts from around the world, providing a unique platform to discuss, explore, and evaluate the work, lessons, and impact of civic tech on a global scale.
+It presents an exceptional opportunity to connect online, foster meaningful connections, and exchange knowledge with each other.

-We are looking for proposals that fit into one of the following tracks:
+We are seeking proposals that align with one of the following tracks:

 We are looking for the following types of presentations:

 Three or more folks from different organizations share their expertise and experience around a shared topic.
 We recommend having at least 3 panelists confirmed when you submit your session proposal.
 Time limit: 60 mins.

 > Lightning Talks

 Quick, pre-recorded presentations where a speaker shares insights from a project or case study.
 Time limit: 5-7 mins.

 Live, interactive sessions where participants learn and develop new skills, ideas, or tools together.
 Time limit: 60 mins.

 - CfP Closes: Friday, June 23rd, 2023

 Submit your proposal through the online form by June 23rd!
 We suggest you prepare your idea in its entirety before completing the online submission form.
 These are the questions you will find in the online form: